Foha2001/FouedHamouda/content/authors/admin/_index.md

     font-weight: bold;
 }

+h3 { /* Header 2 */
+    font-size: 15 px;
+    color: GREEN;
+    font-weight: bold;
+}

 </style>

+## Welcome to my website

-I'm the director of the [**Observatory of South-East Tunisians' companies**](https://foha2001.github.io/observatoire/theme/index.html) and a member of the Technology Transfer Office (T.T.O) at the University of Gabès.
-I joined the University of Tunis in 1998 and received my Doctoral degree in finance in 2010.
-I have fourteen years of full-time teaching experience.
-I'am also the coordinator of the Master's in Financial Engineering Programs at the Higher Institute of management of Gabès.
-My research interests include Financial markets, Risk management, data science and Corporate finance.
+As the director of the [**Observatory of South-East Tunisian companies**](https://foha2001.github.io/observatoire/theme/index.html) and a member of the Technology Transfer Office at the University of Gabès, I have been part of the academic community since joining the University of Tunis in 1998.
+With a Doctoral degree in finance obtained in 2010, my career has spanned over fourteen years of full-time teaching.
+I also coordinate the Master's in Financial Engineering Programs at the Higher Institute of Management of Gabès.
+My research interests are diverse, encompassing financial markets, risk management, data science, and corporate finance.
+These fields are not only pivotal for the economic development of the region but also for the advancement of academic discourse in finance.

-## NEWS
+### NEWS

 # - You could find my last Book [here](https://foha2001.github.io/markups-kindle/)
 # - Find out my Discord server [here](https://discord.gg/dHjudZ2V)